 Head-Up Displays (HUDs)

 Advanced Driver-Assistance Systems (ADAS) are becoming the norm in the automotive industry.
-One type of an ADAS system is the Head-Up Displays or HUDs, which uses a series of projectors, cold mirrors and beamsplitters to project data onto the car’s windshield.
+One type of ADAS is the Head-Up Display or HUD, which uses a series of projectors, cold mirrors and beamsplitters to project data onto the car’s windshield.

 In a typical HUD, cold mirrors are used as the concave mirror.
 Cold mirrors reflect visible light and allow the transmission of infrared radiation.
 These mirrors reduce the temperature load from the light source by heat-light separation, and important consideration when the light source is in close proximity to the mirror.

 A global OEM automotive components manufacturer had relied on native suppliers for many of the technical components – including the cold mirror – while maintaining assembly operations in the US.
 To simplify the supply chain, they wanted to identify a USA-based manufacturer of cold mirrors who would supply them cold mirrors in large volumes while maintaining the incredibly demanding quality requirements.